vipm-io/vi-tester/README.md

 - LabVIEW 2013 or greater on any operating system
 - [VI Package Manager](http://vipm.jki.net) for installation

-VI Tester is an open source project maintained by [JKI](http://jki.net).
-To submit bugs, feature requests, or contributions, please [submit an issue](https://github.com/JKISoftware/JKI-VI-Tester/issues/new) to the project tracker.
+VI Tester is an open source project initially created by [JKI](http://jki.net) and now maintained by the VIPM Community.
+To submit bugs, feature requests, or contributions, please [submit an issue](https://github.com/vipm-io/vi-tester/issues/new) to the project tracker.

 *Do you have VI Tester or LabVIEW unit testing questions, ideas, or challenges you'd like discuss?
-Join the conversation happening in the [VI Tester Community Discussion Forums](https://forums.jki.net/forum/51-vi-tester/).*
+Join the conversation happening in the [VI Tester Community Discussion Forums](https://forums.vipm.io/forum/51-vi-tester/).*